Consultant Profiles

 Archaeologist

 Emma received her BA in Anthropology with an archaeology concentration and a GIS Certificate from Western Washington University (WWU) in 2019.
 She worked as a Lab Technician for the Lummi Nation and for the WWU Anthropology Department Archaeology Lab.
 Her work for the Lummi Nation included analysis of faunal remains, and for WWU included assisting in drafting NAGPRA compliance documents.
 Since 2019 Emma has worked for Cultural Resource Management (CRM) companies in western Washington and for the U.S. Forest Service in New Mexico and Washington where she carried out data recovery excavations, faunal bone species identification, construction monitoring, and cultural resource surveys—pedestrian and subsurface.
 Emma joined ERCI in 2021 and incorporates her previous experiences in her work while gaining momentum in all components of CRM.
 Outside of work, she volunteers on the Association for Washington Archaeology’s Mentorship Program committee and is a mentee in the program herself, eager to keep learning about heritage conservation and to explore new ways of thinking.
-She plans to attend graduate school in the future.
+This fall she will attend Portland State University in pursuit of a MS focused on GIS applications in Pacific Northwest archaeology.

 Archaeologist